MinchinWeb/blog.minchin.ca/content/20090503-day-4-provo-ut-to-las-vegas-nv.md

 disappeared, which makes me wonder where they all could be going.
 My first stop was Old Fort Cole, located just off the junction of I-15 and I-70.
-President Hickley's grandfather built it at the request of Brigham Young, and it served as a way-point for both travelers (who would be 30 miles on a good day, in contrast with my 700...) and the telegraph.
+President Hickley's grandfather built it at the request of Brigham Young, and it served as a way-point for both travellers (who would be 30 miles on a good day, in contrast with my 700...) and the telegraph.
 It had been recommended to stop into Zion National Park a couple of times, but it's about an hour off the road, so I decided to pass, and I'll have